Coriander futures rise on demand | Business

 - India

-Coriander prices on Thursday rose by Rs 108 to Rs 10,600 per quintal in futures trade as speculators widened their holdings tracking firm trend at the spot market.
+Coriander prices on Wednesday rose by Rs 66 to Rs 10,840 per quintal in the futures trade as speculators widened their holdings tracking firm trend at the spot market.

 A firm trend in spot market and restricted supplies from producing regions pushed up coriander prices, market analysts said.